ExpertOfNil/conjurer/README.md

 ## Tasks

 Tasks are defined in a `conjurer.toml` file.
-When `summon task <task_name>` looks for the `conjurer.toml` in the current directory.
-If present, it will match `<task_name>` with a task `name` or `alias` and run the listed ocmmands.
+When `summon task <task_name>` runs, it looks for the `conjurer.toml` in the current directory.
+If present, it will match `<task_name>` with a task `name` or `alias` and run the listed commands.
 Here is an example that will echo "Parent Dir:", navigate to the parent directory, and will run the `pwd` command.

 ```toml
 [[task]]